bbc/newslabs-docs/docs/World-Service-Nairobi.md

 #### Regional Sources

+If you specify 'NewsWeb' as the 'Product' you will get BBC News content in English and a range of other languages, including Swahili.

 In addition to being able to specify the 'NewsWeb' as the 'Product' to get BBC News content, you can also search content from other sources.

 For example, you can pass any of these options to the 'product[]' parameter: